jktr/matplotlib-backend-kitty/README.md

 you can construct your figures as usual, and then call `plt.show()` to render them to your terminal.
 This works from both a repl and when running scripts.

+Figures are resized to the size of your terminal by default.
+If you'd rather control the sizing of figures manually, set the `MPLBACKEND_KITTY_SIZING` environment variable to `manual`.

 Internally, this backend is somewhat based on matplotlib's IPython support: it's a hybrid of image and GUI backend types.